codophilic/Learn-Java/Java-II.md

 Doubled value is 25
 ```

-- Lambda expression not only makes your code concise and readable but also decrease your file size by eliminating **Anonymous class**.
+- Lambda expression not only makes your code concise and readable but also decrease your file size by eliminating **Anonymous class** `AboutLambdaExpression$1.class`.
 How but? when we compile a class which has anonymous class, check the size.

 ![alt text](image-1.png)